 These uncomplicated principles have become intrinsic to sausage making all over the world.
 Later more exotic herbs, spices, berries, fruits, and even vegetables were introduced according to local availability.
-Consequently, many recipes were influenced by seasonal variation and the available trade routes bringing more variation to sausage seasoning.
+Consequently, many recipes were influenced by seasonal variation and the available trade routes bringing more variation to available seasonings.

 In post-war Britain with rationing in full swing, meat was ever more scarce and the British sausage was to become an unwitting casualty.
 Butchers of the day had little choice but to substitute lean meat for trim, rind and non-meat fillers.
 A particular favourite was cereal e.g. bread, rusk, oats.
 With meat in short supply, this appeared to be the perfect solution.
 Being able to absorb around twice their weight in water makes these low-cost additions ideal both as a filler and extender, so they thought!

-Fortunately, for the sausage makers, the addition of bread.
-The hydration process further releases glutenin and gliadin proteins.
-Thus increasing gluten content to that already present.
+Fortunately, for the sausage maker the hydration of bread or cereal grains further releases glutenin and gliadin proteins.
+Ths adds to the amount of gluten already present.
 Consequently, this new process of making sausages identified cereal products (i.e. wheat, barley, rye, oats) as an incredibly effective binder.
 This meant making sausage was now much easier and profitable for the manufacturers, though as we now know the proteins in these ingredients create all sorts of problems due to the inflammation and disruption to hormone levels.

-Perhaps not such good news for today's consumers and those with conditions such as Coeliac disease, Diabetes, Crohn's , Let's no get bogged down with the full list, though take it from me - there's many more.
+Perhaps not such good news for today's consumers and those with conditions like Coeliac disease, Diabetes, Crohn's , Let's no get bogged down with the full list, though take it from me - there's many more.

 It's a sad fact that our humble sausage is nothing more than a commodity to agro-industrial producers.
 To smaller producers, sausages are often seen as a convenient product to facilitate higher yields and increase margins.

 If we were to ask, a traditional sausage-maker here in the UK - What makes British sausage, British?
-Most will tell you that British sausage needs to have some bread or rusk (quite a lot actually) to create the correct taste and give that light consistency.
+Most will tell you that British sausages need; bread, rusk or some kind of cereal grain to create the correct taste and give that light consistency.
 Codswallop!
-In reality, this simply isn't the case - as our consumer research testifies.
-British consumers want high welfare meat - lots of it! in their sausages.
+In reality, this isn't true - as our research testifies.
+In truth, British consumers want a sausage that's high welfare and high meat content.
 This means, even giving an allowance for seasonings that contain fruit and/or vegetables, meat content shouldn't be lower than 90%.
-For sausages seasoned with a simple herb and spice blend, meat content needs to be exceeding 95%, if it isn't, check the label or ask some questions!
+For sausages seasoned with a simple herb and spice blend, meat content needs to be in excess of 95%, if it isn't, check the label or ask some questions!

 After all, in its purest of form, the definition of Sausage will always be; Seasoned minced or chopped meat (usually pork or beef), preserved with salt and stuffed into the animal intestine (either, pig or sheep)